DLewis01/windows_iptv/README.md

 The playlist will be updated once a day whenever you run `iptv.ps1`.

 The default player is now vlc, but if that isn't detectable, it will drop back to mpv.
-VLC was choosen as it has a bit more debuggin
+VLC was choosen as it has a bit more debugging messages

 ## Dependencies
 - [curl](https://github.com/curl/curl)